sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/verses/ratthapala.md

 <div class="english">

 > I see rich people in the world\
-> Who from delusion give not the wealth they’ve earned\
+> Who from delusion give not the wealth they've earned\
 > Greedily they hoard their riches\
 > Yearning for ever more sense pleasures